brikis98/yevgeniy-brikman-homepage/_posts/2019-08-10-nonviolent-communication-a-language-of-life.md

 ## The four steps to non-violent communication

 1. **Observation**: state the facts, and just the facts (not your interpretations of them).
-These come from your senses (sight, sound, smell, etc).
+These come from your senses (sight, sound, smell, etc.).
 Side note: this is also step 1 in _Crucial Conversations_!
 2. **Feelings**: state the emotions or sensations you're experiencing.
 These come from your mind.
 Focus on the raw feelings and not the stories or thoughts you have about them.
 3. **Needs**: express the underlying need you have.
 Learn to separate needs from the strategies to meet those needs.
 4. **Request**: request a specific action.
 Do not place demands.
 Use clear, positive, actionable language.